algosup/2023-2024-project-5-flutter-team-6/documents/technical/technical_specifications.md

 ### 8.2 Compliance

-GDPR: Ensure compliance with General Data Protection Regulation for user data protection.
+GDPR: Ensure compliance with the General Data Protection Regulation for user data protection.
-HIPAA: If handling health-related job postings, ensure compliance with Health Insurance Portability and Accountability Act.
+HIPAA: If handling health-related job postings, ensure compliance with the Health Insurance Portability and Accountability Act.

 ## 9. Glossary